What characteristics do men tend to focus on in potential partners?

 Individuals who rate highly on the personality trait of conscientiousness would be most likely would be most likely to engage in which type of aberrant driving behaviour, as classified by the Manchester Driver Behaviour Questionnaire (DBQ)?

-C. Errors
+C. prejudice

-D. Lapses
+D. instinct

 Should adolescents be allowed to play very violent video games?
 This debate brings into conflict which two opposing social psychological views?